How to Orient Sapphires with Silk Inclusions

-OK, if you're looking down the c-axis, the silk inclusions will form a hexagon.
+Answer: OK, if you're looking down the c-axis, the silk inclusions will form a hexagon.
 If you're only looking at part of it, you will see it meeting at 60º angles.
-If you orient the top of the stone to the c-axis, you will get a star.
+However, if you orient the top of the stone to the c-axis, you will get a star.
 If you orient it to one of the long axes, it will cat's eye and not be worth nearly as much.

 The next step is to gently smooth and round out all the sides of the stone.
 Try not to remove anything that wouldn't be cut away anyhow.
-Give it at least a 1200 finish, then coat it with oil.
+Give it at least a 1,200 finish, then coat it with oil.
 Now take the stone out into the sun (preferably) or under a bright light.
 Look at it from several directions.
 If the stone will star, you will see a partial star on one of the rounded surfaces.
 Orient the stone in that direction.
 What you see will also give you an idea of the intensity of the star.
 If it's weak, the gem probably isn't worth cabbing.

 Donald Clark, CSM IMG

 32 Green Gemstones (How Many Do You Know?)